Forward Commitment Procurement: FCP Demonstration Project: Zero Waste Prison Mattress

-HMPS were buying in the order of 60,000 highly flame retardant, polyurethane foam mattresses and pillows per year and disposing of around 40,000, mainly to landfill, but with a significant number also being disposed of as clinical waste.
+HMPS were buying around 60,000 highly flame retardant, polyurethane foam mattresses and pillows per year and disposing of around 40,000, mainly to landfill, but with a significant number also being disposed of as clinical waste.
 The combined cost of supply and disposal was estimated to be well in excess of £3 million per year.
-In short, the way in which mattresses were disposed of was costly and environmentally unsustainable and out of step with HMPS sustainable development policy.
+In short, the way in which mattresses were disposed of was costly, environmentally unsustainable and out of step with HMPS sustainable development policy.
 There had been several attempts to find a solution none of which had delivered a meaningful result.
 HMPS had an 'unmet need' for a cost-effective and environmentally sustainable solution.

-Further consideration of the problem led HMPS to identify the following requirement:

-“HMPS aspires to a zero waste prison mattress that meets or exceeds current operational requirements and delivers whole life cycle cost efficiencies.
-By 2012, HMPS wants all its mattresses and pillows not classified as hazardous waste to be recycled, repurposed or reused instead of going to landfill; and to reduce to 2 per cent pa the number of mattresses disposed of as hazardous or clinical waste”.